ScSteffen/CharmNet/README.md

 ### What are the outputs of KiT-RT?

 In the specified output directories, see config option `LOG_DIR` and `OUTPUT_DIR`,  KiT-RT saves `.csv` log files that contain the quantities of interest for every time-step, and `.vtk` mesh files, that contain the mesh information with the degrees of freedom in each grid cell.
-For the CharmNet experiments, the scalar flux is the only degree of freedom in the output mesh.
+For the CharmKiT experiments, the scalar flux is the only degree of freedom in the output mesh.

 The `.vtk` outputs can be postprocessed with [Paraview](https://www.paraview.org/) and the [VTK Python package](https://pypi.org/project/vtk/), both open access frameworks.
 ### Why singularity containers for KiT-RT?